sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 each entry here has two or three elements separated by colons.
-The first element represents the variable of interest, the second element its value, and the third element is a logical value that determines whether the ``inSummary`` checkbox will be checked or not (see Section :ref:`sec-results_files` for more info on this).
+The first element represents the variable of interest, the second element its value, and the third element is a boolean value that determines whether the ``inSummary`` checkbox will be checked or not (see Section :ref:`sec-results_files` for more info on this).
 You can have one or more spaces between each element and the colon